-Butternut Squash and Feta Hand Pies
+Butternut Squash Feta Hand Pies

 For whatever reason, butternut squash was an obvious filling choice for me.
 It is slightly sweet, doesn’t contain a lot of moisture (the last thing you want is soggy, falling-apart hand pies!), and goes well with so many different things.

 To add some contrast in flavor, I also added red onions (any type of onion would work!).
-The onions caramelize during the roasting process, and add a lovely, (delicate) bitterness to the final dish.
+The onions caramelize during the roasting process and add a lovely (delicate) bitterness to the final dish.

 Whatever you do, don’t be intimidated by the length of today’s recipe!
 Brevity is not my strong-suit, I know, but I tried to be as detailed as possible in order to make the assembly as clear and easy-to-follow as possible.

-Butternut Squash and Feta Hand Pies
+Butternut Squash Feta Hand Pies

-- 1 and 1/2 cup all-purpose flour, plus more for dusting
+- 1½ cups (180g) unbleached all-purpose flour plus more for dusting

-- 1/2 teaspoon kosher salt
+- ½ teaspoon kosher salt

-- 1/4 cup ice water
+- ¼ cup (60 mL) ice water

-- 1 lb butternut squash, trimmed, peeled (seeds removed) and cut into 1/2" chunks
+- 1 lb (16 oz) butternut squash trimmed, peeled, and cut into ½-inch chunks

 - 2 tablespoons extra virgin olive oil